pippim/pippim.github.io/index.md

 <a id="hdr9"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr8" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr10" class="hdr-btn">Skip</a></div>

-# Convert Stack Exchange Posts to Website Posts
+# Convert Stack Exchange to GitHub Pages

 Converting thousands of Stack Exchange Q&A in markdown format isn't as easy as simply copying them over to GitHub Pages.
-To generate Pippim's blog posts fromt Stack Excahgne posts, the python program `stack-to-blog.py` was used.
+The python program `stack-to-blog.py` was used to convert Stack Exchange posts to GitHub Pages Posts.
 The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo](https://github.com/pippim/pippim.github.io/blob/main/sede/StackQuery).

-This program automatically:
+The program automatically:

-- Cretates Jekyll front matter.
+- Creates Jekyll front matter.
-- Selects Stack Exchange Posts based on meeting minimum criterea such as up-votes or accepted status.
+- Selects Stack Exchange Posts based on meeting minimum criterea such as up-votes or accepted answer status.
+- Converts Stack Exchange Markdown format to GitHub Pages Kramdown Markdown format.
+- Inserts Table of Contents (TOC)
+- Inserts section navigation buttons for: Top of Page, Top of Section, Table of Contents and Skip Section.
+- Inserts "Copy Code Block to System Clipboard" button
+- Prints list of self-answered questions you neglected to accept after two day wait period.
 - Prints summary totals when finished.

 ## Stack Exchange Data Explorer